shkarlsson/audio-enhancer/README.md

 ## Performance

 Processing time depends on your hardware.
 As a reference:
-- **GeForce RTX 3060 Ti**: Approximately 1 hour of processing time per 1 hour of audio
+- **GPU: GeForce RTX 3060 Ti**: Approximately 1 hour of processing time per hour of audio
+- **CPU: 2,3 GHz I’m 8-Core intel Core i9**: Approximately 11 hours of processing time per hour of audio

 ## Requirements

-- **Linux operating system** (this script uses bash and Linux-specific commands)
+- **Linux operating system or wsl** (this script uses bash and Linux-specific commands)
 - Python 3.10
 - ffmpeg (for audio conversion)
 - resemble-enhance (for audio enhancement)